+(NEW!)
 Person Centered Coach: is an individual who would monitor, train, and assess effectiveness of Person Centered Planning.
 The Person Centered Coach models person centered thinking and is responsible for training the participant, family, guardian, natural, and paid supports as well as other team members who are recognized as an integral part of the person centered planning process when barriers challenge the success of the participant in achieving their POC goals.

 Personal Assistance: service that consists of assistance with eating, bathing, dressing, personal hygiene, or other activities of daily living.

 Positive Behavior Supports: are services designed to assist the participant with significant, intensive challenges that interfere with activities of daily living, social interactions, work or volunteer situations.
 These supports utilize evidence based and best practices in behavioral techniques, interventions, and methods to assist the participant to reach their goals and dreams outlined in their person centered Plan of Care (POC).
 These services utilize data collected during the functional assessment of behavior that is the basis for the development of a person centered positive behavior support plan.
 The plan shall be developed for the acquisition or maintenance of skills for community living and behavioral interventions for the reduction of maladaptive behaviors.
 The positive behavior support plans intended to be implemented across the setting and by individuals (both paid and natural supports) assisting the participant in meeting their dreams and goals.